Nested open books and the binding sum: Nested open books

 In particular, the new binding is given by the fibre connected sum $\#_{\Psi|_{\nu B_0^\prime}} B $ of the binding along the \subbinding s (with respect to the isomorphism of $\nu B'_i \subset TB$ induced by $\Psi$), and the pages of the open book are given by the (relative) fibre sum of the original page along the \subpage s (with respect to the isomorphism of $\nu {\pi'_i}^{-1}(\theta) \subset T\pi^{-1}(\theta)$ induced by $\Psi$), i.e.\ $ \overline{\Pi^{-1}(\theta)} = \#_{\Psi|_{\nu (\Sigma_{0}')_\theta}} \Sigma_\theta . $

 \end{lemma}

 In the following we are going to extract the remaining information to express $\#_\Psi M$ in terms of an abstract open book, that is we describe a recipe to find the monodromy.
-Let us take a closer look at the \subopenbook s within the ambient manifold.
 Let $X$ be a vector field transverse to the interior of the ambient pages, vanishing on the binding, and normalised by $\pi^*d\theta(X) = 1$.
 Recall from Section~\ref{section:prelim_open_books} that the time-$2\pi$ map $\phi$ of the flow of $X$ yields the monodromy of the ambient open book.
 Furthermore, if we assume that $X$ is tangent to the submanifolds $M^\prime_i$, we obtain abstract \subopenbook \ descriptions $(\Sigma_i, \phi_i)$ of $M^\prime_i$ within the abstract ambient open book $(\Sigma, \phi)$.
 Moreover, by adapting the vector field if necessary, we can choose embeddings of the normal bundles of $M^\prime_i$ such that the fibres are preserved under the flow of $X$.
 The normal bundles of $M^\prime_0$ and $M^\prime_1$ being isomorphic translates into the condition that the normal bundles $\nu \Sigma^\prime_i$ of the induced (abstract) nested pages in the ambient (abstract) page $\Sigma$ are $\phi$-equivariantly isomorphic.
-Note that we have not specified such an isomorphism yet.
-A natural choice seems to be the isomorphism induced by $\Psi$, to be more precise, the restriction $\Psi_0$ of the isomorphism $\Psi$ to $N_0 \cap \Sigma_{\theta = 0}$.
-However we will see below that this is not the right choice in general, i.e.\ the abstract description of the open book in Lemma~\ref{lemma:sum_sub_ob} does not equal $(\#_{\Psi_0} \Sigma, \phi)$ in general.
-It turns out we have to adapt the monodromy and add the corresponding \emph{twist map}, which will be described in the following.

 For the remaining part of the section we identify $\nu M'_i$ with the quotient